-The credit of growth in terms of mining, trading, and marketing of De Beers goes to Ernest Oppenheimer who after buying its significant shares became the chairman of the De Beers group and evolved it as global leader of the diamond industry.
-By 1902, De Beers accounted for 90 percent of the world’s rough diamond production and distribution.
+The credit of growth in terms of mining, trading, and marketing of De Beers goes to Ernest Oppenheimer who after buying its significant shares became the chairman of the De Beers group and evolved it as a global leader of the diamond industry.
+By 1902, De Beers accounted for 90 per cent of the world’s rough diamond production and distribution.

-The organisation proved to be the most successful cartel arrangement in the history of modern commerce.
+The organization proved to be the most successful cartel arrangement in the history of modern commerce.
 Unlike gold, silver, etc., the prices of diamond were not dependent on the economic conditions and kept on rising every year.
-This created an illusion of diamond being a very rare and beneficial gem which even fooled speculators who, in 1970s, bought diamonds as a guard against variable inflation and recession conditions.
+The industry took a benefit of the network effect that created an illusion of the diamond being a very rare and beneficial gem which even fooled speculators who, in the 1970s, bought diamonds as a guard against variable inflation and recession conditions.

 “A Diamond is Forever” Marketing Strategy

-The demand of diamond was created as soon as its use was invented by De Beers.
+The demand for diamonds was created as soon as its use was invented by De Beers.
 The diamond use invention was more than a monopoly for De Beers as they were among the very few ones who controlled its distribution.
-Initially, diamond was considered a luxury and a gem only for the wealthy.
-But the great depression of 1930’s resulted as a great fallback for De Beers and forced them to look for ways to maintain and create a demand for diamonds which isn’t affected by the economy.
+Initially, a diamond was considered a luxury and a gem only for the wealthy.
+But the great depression of 1930s resulted as a great fallback for De Beers and forced them to look for ways to maintain and create a demand for diamonds which isn’t affected by the economy.

 They needed a marketing plan to make diamonds put in use forever.
 Diamonds didn’t have much resale value and this could hamper the demand for the same.
 Hence this was another point which was kept in mind while forming the marketing strategy.

-[Fun Fact: A diamond loses upto 50% of its value as soon as you buy it from the jeweler]
+[Fun Fact: A diamond loses up to 50% of its value as soon as you buy it from the jeweller]

 All these factors were discussed by Harry Oppenheimer, the son of Ernest Oppenheimer, to N. W. Ayer, the only advertising agency they approached for their marketing communication strategies.

-Since Europe was under a threat of war in 1930’s, USA was selected as the country with most potential to support a growing diamond market.
+Since Europe was under a threat of war in the 1930s, the USA was selected as the country with the most potential to support a growing diamond market.
 N.W.
-Ayer conducted an extensive research on the social attitudes and perceptions of people about diamonds and came out with a conclusion that diamonds were considered a luxury reserved only for the super wealthy.
-The requirement at that time was to have more emotional connect with the diamond rather than having it as a luxury.
+Ayer conducted extensive research on the social attitudes and perceptions of people about diamonds and came out with a conclusion that diamonds were considered a luxury reserved only for the super-wealthy.
+The requirement at that time was to have a more emotional connection with the diamond rather than having it as a luxury.

 This made them come up with an idea of associating love, commitment and marriage with diamonds.